 The end goal of each municipality and county is to prevent youth from participating in activities which lead to involvement in the juvenile justice system and to support youth through innovative strategies for positive youth development.
 WRI supports these efforts by assisting in the implementation of identified solutions, the tracking of results, and the evaluation of outcomes.

 The initiative has yielded positive results for youth in Burlington County

 1. Decreased juvenile arrests by 35.7% in the target municipalities since 2015

-2. Increased the use of Stationhouse Adjustment (SHA) — a first-time juvenile diversion effort to hold youth accountable, while preventing a formal complaint filed with the court, and thus keeping youth out of the juvenile justice system — by 900%.
+2. Increased the use of Stationhouse Adjustment (SHA), a first-time, minor offenses diversion effort that holds juvenile offenders accountable but doesn’t result in a formal complaint filed with the court or a record in the juvenile justice system, by 900%.

-3. Trained 255 Pemberton Township School District staff members in Trauma Informed Care.
-And established communication between the Police Department and School District to identify youth who have experienced trauma.
+3. Supported efforts to train 255 Pemberton Township School District staff members in Trauma-Informed Care, and established communication between the Police Department and school district to identify youth who have experienced trauma.